jannitzbon/jannitzbon.github.io/_pages/cv.md

 ## Awards and Grants

+- **Potsdamer Nachwuschwissenschatspreis 2021** for an outstanding dissertation, awarded by the city of Potsdam
+- **Wladimir Köppen Award 2020** for an outstanding dissertation in the field of climate science, awarded by the *CLICCS* excellence cluster at the *University of Hamburg*
 - **Syvitski Student Modeler Award** from *[CSDMS](https://csdms.colorado.edu)* (2019, 2nd prize)
 - **Dr. Berliner – Dr. Ungewitter Award** from the *Faculty of Physics, University of Göttingen*